 The "mortgage lock-in effect" — economists' term for what happens when low-rate homeowners refuse to sell — has been one of the defining forces in real estate since 2022.
 The data is striking:

-• 54% of U.S. homeowners say they wouldn't feel comfortable selling at any mortgage rate in 2025, up 12 percentage points from just a year earlier — according to a Bankrate survey
+- According to a Bankrate survey, 54% of U.S. homeowners say they wouldn't feel comfortable selling at any mortgage rate in 2025, up 12 percentage points from a year earlier

-• Federal Housing Finance Agency research found that each 1% of mortgage rate difference reduces a homeowner's probability of selling by 18%
+- Federal Reserve Bank of Philadelphia research found that each 1% of mortgage rate difference reduces a homeowner's probability of selling by 18%

 Those numbers are real.
 The hesitation is understandable.
 But here's what the surveys don't capture: the cost of staying.